DCotterill/halixia-hugo/content/ma/try-learning-282.md

 layout: static
 ---

-Get free learning from The Open University
+Get free learning from The Open University.

 OpenLearn is the home of free learning from The Open University.
 A huge range of topics for you to discover with 60-second animated videos or 24-hour courses all for free.